Kerai/FlaxEngine/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=Flax.FlaxVS"><img src="https://img.shields.io/badge/vs-extension-green.svg"/></a>
 <a href="https://flaxengine.com/discord"><img src="https://discordapp.com/api/guilds/437989205315158016/widget.png"/></a>

-Flax Engine is a high quality modern 3D game engine written in C++ and C#.
+Flax Engine is a high quality modern 3D game engine written in C++.
 From stunning graphics to powerful scripts - Flax can give everything for your games.
 Designed for fast workflow with many ready to use features waiting for you right now.
 To learn more see the website ([www.flaxengine.com](https://flaxengine.com)).

 This repository contains full source code of the Flax (excluding NDA-protected platforms support).
 Anyone is welcome to contribute or use the modified source in Flax-based games.